Strong Cultural Diversity at MIM’s Partner Companies

-The Manhattan Institute of Management (MIM) prides itself on its highly internationalized student body, with over 20 different nationalities represented at the school over the past two years alone.
-In addition, the institute’s location is also in the heart of New York City, which is a city that has long been considered “the melting pot of the world.”
-A lesser known fact though, is that even MIM’s internship companies are highly culturally diverse, as reported by MIM’s Marketing Director, Marc Nelson, during recent visits to KimCP and the Brazilian-American Chamber of Commerce.
+The Manhattan Institute of Management (MIM) is proud of its diverse student body, which has included individuals from over 20 different nationalities in the past two years.
+Situated in the heart of New York City, a global hub known as "the melting pot of the world," MIM benefits from its location in a vibrant, multicultural environment.
+Additionally, MIM’s partner companies also reflect this diversity, as highlighted by Marc Nelson, MIM’s Marketing Director, during recent visits to KimCP and the Brazilian-American Chamber of Commerce.

 - Marc Nelson Meeting with Taiki Kudo and Yu Mo at KimCP